bianchi-ed/discord.py-boilerplate/README.md

 # Discord.py Boilerplate

-A starter template for creating Discord bots using the `discord.py` library.
+A modular starter template for building Discord bots with the `discord.py` library.

 ## Project Structure